fullendmaestro/spatialGPT/README.md

    - **Terrain View**: Analyze topographical features for outdoor planning.
    - **Street View**: Navigate urban areas with precision and clarity.

-4. **🤖 AI-Powered Assistant**: Interact with SpatialGPT using natural language to ask questions, and get insights.
+4. **🤖 AI-Powered Interactions**: Users can interact with spatialGPT using natural language, asking specific questions about weather forecasts, nerby locations, and more.

 ## Use cases

-1. **Travel Planning**: Use SpatialGPT to explore destinations, check weather forecasts, and find nearby points of interest like restaurants, hotels, and attractions.
-E.g: **_Describe the weather forecast for Paris this weekend and suggest nearby cafes._**
+1. **Travel and Tourism**: Plan vacations by analyzing weather forecasts and discovering nearby attractions.

 2. **Outdoor Activities**: Plan hikes, camping trips, or other outdoor adventures with terrain maps and real-time weather data.